heathermiller/dist-prog-book/chapter/8/big-data.md

 **MapReduce** {% cite dean2008mapreduce  --file big-data %} is a programming model proposed by Google to initially satisfy their demand of large-scale indexing for web search service.
 It provides a simple user program interface: *map* and *reduce* functions and automatically handles the parallelization and distribution.

 The MapReduce model is simple and powerful and quickly became very popular among developers.
 However, when developers start writing real-world applications, they often end up chaining together MapReduce stages.
 The pipeline of MapReduce forces programmers to write additional coordinating codes, i.e. the development style goes backward from simple logic computation abstraction to lower-level coordination management.
 In map reduce, programmers need to reason about data representation on disk or in storage services such as a database.
-Besides, developers need to clearly understand the map reduce execution model to do manual optimizations[ref]. **FlumeJava** {%cite chambers2010flumejava --file big-data%} library intends to provide support for developing data-parallel pipelines by abstracting away the complexity involved in data representation and implicitly handling the optimizations.
+Besides, developers need to clearly understand the map reduce execution model to do manual optimizations. **FlumeJava** {%cite chambers2010flumejava --file big-data%} library intends to provide support for developing data-parallel pipelines by abstracting away the complexity involved in data representation and implicitly handling the optimizations.
 It defers the evaluation, constructs an execution plan from parallel collections, optimizes the plan, and then executes underlying MR primitives.
 The optimized execution is comparable with hand-optimized pipelines, so there's no need to write raw MR programs directly.

 An alternative approach to data parallelism is to construct complex, multi-step directed acyclic graphs (DAGs) of work from the user instructions and execute those DAGs all at once.
 This eliminates the costly synchronization required by MapReduce and makes applications much easier to build and reason about.
 Dryad, a Microsoft Research project used internally at Microsoft was one such project which leveraged this model of computation.